Enhanced precision of circadian rhythm by output system: Results

+We examined the fluctuations of the oscillation period in the mathematical model for the circadian clock having its output system by employing the Goodwin model \cite{Goodwin.1965, KUROSAWA.2002} as a circadian clock.
+This model can represent a transcriptional-translational negative feedback loop of gene regulation underlying circadian clock\cite{NobelPrize:2017} and can show self-sustained oscillations.
+As a simple example of output system, we assumed a reporter protein such as luciferase or fluorescent protein, whose expression is driven by the circadian clock.
+The Goodwin oscillator with a reporter system is described as

-where $\theta(t)$ is the phase of the circadian clock modulo $2\pi$; $\omega$ is the frequency; $\sqrt{D}$ is the strength of noise, $\xi(t)$ is white Gaussian noise with $E[\xi (t)]= 0$ and $E[\xi(t)\xi(t')]=\delta(t-t')$, where $E$ represents the expectation; $x$ is the amount of reporter protein; $a$ is a basal production rate; $b$ is the coupling strength, and $K$ is the degradation rate of the reporter protein.
-We assumed the clock-dependent production rate was represented as a sinusoidal function.
+where $u$ is the amount of mRNA, $v$ and $w$ are the amounts of clock protein in the cytoplasm and nucleus, respectively, $x$ represents the amount of reporter protein, coefficient $\epsilon \ll 1$ is a small parameter, $\sqrt{D_{u}}$ and $\sqrt{D_{x}}$ are the strength of noise of gene expression in the clock and output, respectively, and $\xi_{u}(t)$ and $\xi_{x}(t)$ are independent white Gaussian noise with $E[\xi (t)]= 0$ and $E[\xi(t)\xi(t')]=\delta(t-t')$, where $E$ represents the expectation.
+Further, $T$ is a parameter to scale the oscillation period to unity (day), $m$ is the Hill coefficient, $k_u$, $k_v$, and $k_w$ are the degradation rates of mRNA and clock proteins, $a$ is a basal production rate of $x$, $b$ is the coupling strength between clock and output, and $k_x$ is a degradation rate of a reporter protein.